Package 'midfieldr'

 Details

-Additional column names or partial names can be included by using the select_add argument.
+Additional column names can be included by using the col_pattern argument.
+In all cases, unmatched search strings are silently ignored.

 Value